 As a result of the paraffin based Canvak™ coating, the fabric feels a lot heavier than a 10oz.
 In fact, I have to constantly remind myself not to call it something heavier.
 The fabric does have its own special smell.
 Have you been to a Army Surplus Store?
 Canvak™ Canvas smells like a less potent and cleaner version of that smell.
 This fabric is often used for vintage hats, so really the smell really isn’t much of an issue for manufactures.
 Feel free to request a sample to see for yourself.

-If waxed canvas is not cost effective for your product, Canvak™ is something great to consider at $6.25 or LESS per yard depending on the order size.
+If waxed canvas is not cost effective for your product, consider Canvak™ as a more budget-friendly alternative.
 It will achieve that same great look!

 7oz Cotton Duck is currently our lightest weight canvas fabric.
 It is such a versatile fabric and easy to work with.
 It is the best choice we have for sheer natural looking curtains or drapes.
 Take a closer look at this fabric in a quick video.